jtwig/book/functions/README.md

 ### ``escape``

 <p style="text-align: justify;">
-The ``escape`` function allows one to escape a given value using diferent strategies.
+The <code>escape</code> function allows one to escape a given value using diferent strategies.
 </p>

 ```twig